-Connery's boredom with Bond fandom had become apparent when he sleepwalked his way through 1967's You Only Live Twice, but a break in films seemed to do him good.
+Connery's boredom with Bond fandom had become apparent when he sleepwalked through 1967's You Only Live Twice.
+A break in films seemed to do him good.

-Connery was in much better spirits for Diamonds Are Forever — embracing a breezier portrayal of 007 that paved the way for Roger Moore and the more comedic Bond films of the 1970s.
+Connery was in much better spirits for Diamonds Are Forever.
+He embraced a breezier portrayal of 007 that paved the way for Roger Moore and the more comedic '70s Bond films.

 Connery demanded the fee of £1.25 million to return in Diamonds.
-He used his paycheck to establish the Scottish International Education Trust, where Scottish artists could apply for funding without having to leave their country to pursue their careers.
+He used his paycheck to establish the Scottish International Education Trust.
+The charity enables Scottish artists to apply for funding without leaving their country to pursue their careers.

-As part of the deal, Picker pledged to back two of Connery's film projects, provided they cost $2 million or less, in association with the Scottish actor's production company, Tantallon Films.
-The Offence, made under the working title Something Like the Truth (a line that appeared in John Hopkins' original play), was the first.
+Picker pledged to back two of Connery's film projects as part of the deal, provided they cost $2 million or less.
+Picker teamed with the Scottish actor's production company, Tantallon Films.
+The Offence was the first, made under the working title Something Like the Truth (a line that appeared in John Hopkins' original play).

 Connery had previously worked with Hopkins when the writer had co-scripted Thunderball.
 He'd seen the play during its original run in London's Royal Court Theatre in 1968.
-Seeing potential in the story, Connery bought the option on the film rights and asked Hopkins to adapt the script for a film.
+Seeing potential in the story, Connery bought the option on the film rights.
+He asked Hopkins to adapt the script for a film.

-He plays the Scottish Detective-Sergeant Johnson — a police officer for 20 years who has been deeply affected by the murders, rapes, and other violent crimes he's investigated.
-He's plagued by images of violence and appears to be losing his mind under the strain.
+He plays the Scottish Detective-Sergeant Johnson.
+He's a police officer of 20 years who's been deeply affected by murders, rapes and other violent crimes.
+Images of violence plague him, and he appears to be losing his mind under the strain.

-Johnson resorts to violence and heavy drinking in an outstanding scene when he returns home to his wife, Maureen, played excellently by stage actress Vivien Merchant.
+In an outstanding scene, Johnson resorts to violence and heavy drinking when he returns home to his wife, Maureen.
+Stage actress Vivien Merchant played her suberbly.
 Johnson is harsh on his wife, and Connery gets some cruel but entertaining lines.

 We see Connery like never before.
 He's heavier set, without his toupee, and sports a thick moustache.
 He still looks fantastic.
-Johnson dons a heavy coat and wellies as he goes about his investigations into molested girls as they make their way to and from school.
+Johnson dons a heavy coat and wellies as he investigates molested girls as they make their way to and from school.

-The detective opts for a brown suit, Windsor-knotted knitted tie, and black slip-on boots while interrogating Kenneth Baxter.
+While interrogating Kenneth Baxter, the detective opts for a brown suit and Windsor-knotted knitted tie.
+Black slip-on boots complete the outfit.
 The maniacal loner, suspected of raping the young girls, is played brilliantly by Ian Bannen.

 The fight sequences between Connery and Bannen were choreographed, uncredited, by Bob Simmons.
-He had designed similar action scenes for Connery's six Bond films and acted as his stunt double.
+He'd designed similar action scenes for Connery's six Bond films and acted as his stunt double.
 The film remains Sir Harrison Birtwistle's only film score.